🤔 The problem: exposing a service without putting yourself at risk

 | Expired certificate | Inaccessible service, browser errors |

-Cloudflare Tunnel creates an outbound connection from your server to Cloudflare's network.
-No inbound ports are needed.
+Cloudflare Tunnel creates an outbound connection from your server to the Cloudflare network.
+No inbound ports are required.

 [User] → [Cloudflare Edge] ← encrypted tunnel ← [cloudflared on your VPS] → [localhost:8000]

-The flow is reversed compared to a traditional server:
+The traffic flow is reversed compared to a traditional server:

 cloudflared(the tunnel client) runs on your VPS- It establishes an outbound connection to Cloudflare